-Thorsten Melsheimer took over the 200 year old family estate in 1994 and immediately began cultivating his vineyards organically.
-Since 2009 all the vineyard work has been done according to biodynamic principles, receiving its Demeter certification in 2013.
-8 of the 11 hectares grow on the steep hill of the Mullay-Hofberg in Reil, a renowned winemaking village in the Mosel.
-The weathered slate and quartzite soils of the Mullay-Hofberg hillside have been home to vines since the 12th century.
+The Melsheimer winery is a place full of history and tradition.
+Walking into the small cobbled street in the village of Reil indeed feels like a moment of the past, as if we are in the middle of the 19th century where this may well have been the Burgundy or Bordeaux of the wine world.
+The Melsheimers were never part of the 'top' estates or 'prime' single-vineyards, but already Thorsten Melsheimer's grand father was incredibly proud of the family's monopole vineyard - Reiler Mullay Hofberg - a few minutes away from the tiny village.
+Thorsten and his wife Steffi took over the 200- year-old family estate in 1994 and immediately began cultivating the vineyards to organic.
+Since 2009, all the vineyard work has been done according to biodynamic principles, receiving its Demeter certification in 2013.
+To date, 8 of the 11 hectares grow on the steep hill of the Mullay- Hofberg, which ranks among the steepest vineyards in the entire Mosel.
+The Mullay-Hofberg hillside has been home to vines since the 12th century.
 This undulating vineyard sits below a forest and plateau - helping the plants retain water and preventing excessive vine stress even in the hottest vintages.